jahanzaibbashir19/Frontend-with-codeAlpha/README.md

 # Frontend-with-codeAlpha
-his repository contains the frontend codebase of the application.
+This repository contains the frontend codebase of the application.
 It is developed using modern web technologies to ensure responsiveness, scalability, and maintainability.